Kettling: Occupy Wall Street, 2011

 In response to the Occupy Wall Street (OWS) protests in New York City, police used orange mesh snow fencing to contain crowds of and to mass arrest protesters.

-Presidential inauguration of Donald Trump, 2017
+Presidential inauguration of Donald Trump, Washington D.C., 2017

 Police officers in the District of Columbia used kettling on a large group of protesters at the intersection of 12th and L streets on 20 January 2017.
 Among those detained and later charged were several journalists, who were accused of felony rioting.
 The charges were later dropped en masse.

 St. Louis, 2017

 The St. Louis Metropolitan Police Department (SLMPD) and other agencies (including the St. Louis County Police Department (SLCPD) and the Missouri State Highway Patrol (MSHP)), conducted two kettles in St. Louis on September 17 and October 3 during the protests of 2017 following the acquittal of former St. Louis police officer Jason Stockley in the shooting of Anthony Lamar Smith.
 Over one hundred people were arrested in each instance.
 Ten journalists were arrested, six of these allege being beaten and/or pepper sprayed, and an undercover police officer was also arrested and beaten.
 Riot police and bicycle units pepper sprayed and beat many people on 17 September, triggering over a dozen lawsuits and an FBI/DOJ investigation that led to federal indictments of four SLMPD officers who put undercover officer Luther Hall in the hospital, who himself previously was sued twice for beating a disabled man and for violating the civil rights of protesters.